 A DVT can be very difficult to diagnose but early recognition and appropriate treatment can save many lives.
 A thrombus either arises spontaneously or is predisposed by such conditions as surgery, trauma or prolonged bed rest.
 They usually form in the deep veins of the lower limbs but may extend higher and into the pelvic veins.
 The close relationship between DVT and pulmonary PE is such that the term venous thromboembolism (VTE) is often used to cover both conditions.

 - DVT has an annual incidence of about 1 in 1,000 people.

 - Major risk factors for VTE include a prior history of DVT, age over 60 years, surgery, obesity, prolonged travel, acute medical illness, cancer, immobility, thrombophilia and pregnancy.

 - One study found that 50-70% of patients had readily identifiable risk factors.

 The clinical diagnosis of DVT can be very difficult.
 Many DVTs progress to PE without DVT being clinically apparent.
-In those with classic clinical signs, only about 50% have DVT.
-Classical features are from obstruction to venous drainage:
+In those with classic clinical signs, only about a third have DVT.
+Classical features are a result of obstruction to venous drainage:

 - Limb pain and tenderness along the line of the deep veins.